foliant-docs/docs/src/config.md

     - tutorial.md
 ```

-Chapters may be not just a flat list, but may contain mappings and sublists.
-These complex structures may be treated differently by different backends: some backends may ignore mappings, some may use them to alter the resulting build.
+Chapters may nested with mappings and sublists.
+These complex structures may be treated differently by different backends: some may ignore nesting, some may use it to alter the resulting build.
 But usually these two ideas are shared between all backends:

 - only those Markdown files which are mentioned in the chapters list, will appear in the resulting build;
 - the order in which chapters are mentioned in the list, will be preserved in the resulting build.